Charlie Zahm

 Charlie Zahm is an American singer and player of Celtic, maritime and traditional American music.
 Zahm sings baritone, and plays guitar, tin whistle, and the bodhran, among other instruments.

 Personal life

 Zahm was born in 1965 in Michigan.
-He now lives in Pennsylvania.
-He has been married 3 times.
+He now resides in Pennsylvania.

 Music

-For the most part, Charlie Zahm sings Scottish, Irish, and early American traditional music.
-He also branched out into other genres, recording a CD of hymns in 2009 and a country album in 2013.
+Beginning as a John Denver devotee, Charlie Zahm now primarily performs Scottish, Irish, and early American traditional music.
+He has also branched out into other genres, recording a CD of hymns in 2009 and a country album in 2013.
 Zahm plays guitar, five-string banjo, mandolin, flute and pennywhistle.
-He has also recorded several albums composed entirely of self-written songs, mostly in a traditional Celtic style.
+Zahm has recorded several albums composed entirely of self-written songs, mostly in a traditional Celtic style.
 Many of Zahm's studio albums and concerts feature former Del McCoury Band fiddler Tad Marks.